aklump/cloudy-tools/documentation/source/configuration.md

 #### How are relative filepaths made absolute?

 1. By default `$ROOT` is used as the basepath, which is the directory that contains your Cloudy script.
 1. You can alter this behavior by setting the configuration variable as `config_path_base` with a value, which is either an absolute path, or a relative path, relative to `$ROOT`.
-Both of these are valid values:
+Both of the following are valid values:

+        # relative to $ROOT
         config_path_base: ../../..

+        # or using an absolute path...
         config_path_base: /Users/aklump/config

 #### Pro Tip